 For clients with neurodivergence, complex textures, or curls that resist conventional methods, this model does not feel restrictive.
 It feels spacious.
 Silence is not awkward.
 Instruction is not abrasive.
 The haircut is precise without performance.
 Controlled without spectacle.

 This is not coaching, consulting, or soft-focus transformation through dialogue.
 It is aesthetic recalibration embedded within technical delivery.
 Deliberate.
 Quiet.
 Clear.
-The result is more than a haircut.
-It is the removal of distortion.
+The result is more than a haircut because the client leaves with less distortion than they arrived with.

-Practitioners operating at this level rarely advertise the process.
-They do not need to.
-The system communicates for itself.
-For those who recognise it, the experience reframes everything that came before.
+Practitioners operating at this level rarely need to explain the system directly.
+The structure communicates through the experience itself.
+For those who recognise it, the session reframes what a haircut can contain.

 The haircut is real.
 But it is not the product.